TTFC Welfare and Safeguarding

 We understand that we are required to be clear about the clubs responsibilities when running activities for children and young people and to help club and league personnel understand what their ‘duty of care’ towards children and young people actually means on a daily basis.

-If you have questions feel free to email one of our welfare officers below.
+If you have questions please email our welfare team.

 Steve Coleby